- Worse: features and battery life The Pace 4 is credited with more features and longer battery life than Garmin Forerunner 165.

 Bottom Line

-Choose the Coros Pace 4 if you want a light, affordable running watch with strong GPS, battery life and a bright screen.
-Skip it if you need full maps, rich smartwatch features, calls or streaming music.
+Choose the Coros Pace 4 for a light, affordable running watch with excellent battery life, GPS, comfort, and a bright AMOLED screen.
+Skip it if you need offline maps, rich smartwatch features, streaming music, contactless payments, or top-tier wrist heart-rate accuracy.

-Best for runners, triathletes and fitness-focused users who want a small, lightweight AMOLED sports watch with strong GPS, long battery life and useful training metrics at a reasonable price.
+Best for runners, triathletes, and training-focused athletes who want a small, comfortable AMOLED sports watch with strong GPS, long battery life, and useful training metrics at a lower price.

 Compared in Reviews